Leave the Scene of an Accident

 If you are involved in a motor vehicle accident and leave the scene before identifying yourself, exchanging information with other parties, and in some cases, calling for aid from first responders like police and EMS, you can be charged with “leaving the scene of an accident,” also known more commonly as “hit and run.”

 Colorado laws are very clear about hit and run violations, as you can read below.
-If you have been charged with leaving the scene of an accident, it is vital that you contact a hit and run lawyer immediately.
+If you have been charged with leaving the scene of a crash, it is vital that you contact a hit and run criminal defense attorney immediately.

 What Is “Duty to Stop?”

-If you fail to stop and fulfill your requirements at the scene, including exchanging information and calling 911 if needed, you can face criminal charges.
+If you fail to stop and fulfill those requirements at the crash scene, including exchanging information and calling 911 if needed, you will likely face criminal charges.
 You can be charged if caught fleeing the scene or if you are identified later, such as if the other party recorded your vehicle leaving on a mobile phone or wrote down your license plate number.

 Hit and run accidents are on the rise nationally and cost victims, their families, and first responders every year.
-Injuries without medical attention can be more severe, and victims wind up spending a lot of time trying to get insurance coverage for their injuries or property damage.
+Injuries without medical attention can be more severe, and victims wind up spending a lot of time trying to get insurance coverage or other compensation for their injuries or property damage.

 What Are My Responsibilities Following a Car Accident?

-As stated above, your first responsibility following a car accident is your duty to stop.
-Next, you should exchange information with all other parties involved in the accident, whether it’s another driver, multiple drivers, or any pedestrian or cyclist that was hit.
-You need to give your full name, your driver’s license number, and your license plate number, as well as your phone number, your auto insurance carrier, and your policy number.
+As stated above, you have a statutory duty following a car accident to stop and exchange information with all other parties involved in the accident, whether it is another driver, multiple drivers and occupants, or any pedestrian or cyclist that was hit.
+You need to give your full name, your driver’s license number, and your license plate number, as well as your phone number, your car insurance carrier, and your policy number (or that of the owner of the vehicle, if it does not belong to you).

-If the accident is more serious and there is significant damage, or if anyone is injured and requires medical attention, it is also your duty to call 911 and report the accident.
-In many cases, one party may also want police at the scene to determine who is at fault or to deal with another driver who may be operating under the influence.
+If the accident is more serious and there is significant damage, or if there is an injured person who requires medical attention, it is also your duty to call 911 and report the accident.
+In many cases, one party may also want a police officer at the scene to determine who is at fault or to deal with another driver who may be operating under the influence.
+Law enforcement officers can also help to defuse situations where emotions are running high.

-You can also offer aid to any injured parties to the degree you are able and feel safe to do so.
-Calling 911 for help and offering aid is known as providing reasonable assistance.
+You may offer aid at the scene of a car accident to any injured person to the degree you are able and feel safe to do so.
+Calling 911 for help and offering medical treatment is known as providing reasonable assistance.
 You must remain at the scene until first responders arrive, deal with the accident, and allow you to leave.

 You also have a duty to stop if you hit an unoccupied vehicle, such as a car parked on the street or in a parking lot.
 You should make a reasonable effort to find the owner.
 If no owner can be located, you should at minimum leave a note under the windshield wiper with your full contact information.
 If there is any serious damage to the vehicle, you should remain at the scene and call the police to file a report.
 When in doubt, it’s best to stay put and wait for police assistance, as you can be charged with hit and run even with a parked vehicle.